raddadalmaayn/am-reputation/README.md

 ## Contact

-For questions or collaboration inquiries, contact [your email] or open an issue on GitHub.
+For questions or collaboration inquiries, contact [raddadalmaayn@unm.edu] or open an issue on GitHub.

 ---